 Even a simple walk could do the trick.
 Rishi proposed in the fall and our walk through the trees ended up getting us some amazing photos!

-Sign up to serve food at a local shelter or organize a blanket drive!
+Organize a food drive for a local food shelf or gather blankets for a shelter!
 Doing something to support others is always a great thing to do, no matter the season.

 6. Carve a pumpkin